 An upright bike projects an image more like “this is a serious exercise machine”.
 Upright bikes also more closely resemble real road bikes and outdoor bikes.
 In fact, there are even stands, like the Indoor Bike Trainer which let you turn your regular bicycle into a stationary bike.

 Both recumbent exercise bikes and upright bikes have their pros and cons.
 If you are trying to decide between the two, I wrote how recumbent bikes compare with upright bikes, breaking down all differences.

 Do Spik Bikes Burn More Calories?

-Indoor cycles or spinning bikes as they more commonly referred to have weighted wheels connected with a belt to the pedal transmission system.
+Indoor cycles or spinning bikes as they are more commonly referred to, have weighted wheels connected with a belt to the pedal transmission system.
 They primarily use friction and magnetic resistance system for varying intensity.

 Spin bikes became exceptionally popular due to the rise of spinning classes and cycling studios, but as the fitness industry keeps inventing new workout classes, trendy names keep popping up all the time.
 Yet spin classes are not just a passing trend, they have proven the time of time and are here to stay.
 But if you can just put your earphones on with some good music, you can have your own spinning “class” at home.

 In terms of weight loss, you can lose weight from all 3 exercise bikes: spin, upright and recumbent.

 However, assuming you use the same resistance level (set with the knob or button on the console), an upright bike, and especially a spinning bike, may burn slightly more calories compared to a recumbent bike workout.